filsoch/uni-data-visualisation-module-cw/README.md

 contibute some extra knowledge to the subject.
 I've decided to create visualisations on UK's progress towards reaching the 2015 Paris Agreement goal of greenhouse gas emissions.
 The dataset I've selected for this project was the World Bank Open Data, as it contains lots of open source data on greenhouse gas emissions.
+The coursework received 74% as the final mark.
 ### Charts and Explanation
 I've selected 3 different metrics from the World Bank data to track the UK's progress on 2015 Paris Agreement goal - **Greenhouse Gas emissions**, **CO2 emissions** and **percentage of energy production